sthiede/Comparative_Genomics/day1_morning/README.md

 The above run will generate two types of output file: a screen report in text format "fastq_screen_screen.txt" and a graphical output "fastq_screen_screen.png" showing percentage of reads mapped to each reference genomes.

 >iii.
 Download the fastq_screen graphical report to your home computer for inspection.
-Use scp if you find sftp annoying :)
+Use scp command as shown below or use cyberduck.

 ```
-# Open a new terminal

-sftp username@flux-login.arc-ts.umich.edu
-cd /scratch/micro612w18_fluxod/username/day1_morn/
-get fastq_screen_screen.png

-# or Use scp if you find sftp annoying :)

 scp username@flux-xfer.arc-ts.umich.edu:/scratch/micro612w18_fluxod/username/day1_morn/fastq_screen_screen.png /path-to-local-directory/

 # You can use ~/Desktop/ as your local directory path